chaelist/chaelist.github.io/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "This is a website for organizing python codes by chaelist."
+description: "This is a website for python codes - by chaelist."
 permalink: /
 ---